vsmaz/git_lectures/hello word.md

-There was a young person of Ayr,
+There was a young rustic named Mallory,

-Whose head was remarkably square:
+who drew but a very small salary.

-On the top, in fine weather,
+When he went to the show,

-She wore a gold feather;
+his purse made him go

-Which dazzled the people of Ayr.
+to a seat in the uppermost gallery.